Worst-Case Services and State-Based Scheduling: Max-Slack Schedules

 \section{Max-Slack Schedules}

-So far we have completed the introduction of our general framework.
-A downside to its generality is its complexity.
-One source of this complexity comes from the fact that, given a feasible $\mu$, to fully exploit the flexibility of selecting any $d_\mu^{[\Omega]}$ from $\mb{P}(\beta_\mu)$, for instance, of selecting $v_\text{F}^{[\Omega]}(\beta_\mu)$ as defined in (\ref{E:fair}), we need to calculate all $2^n$ values of $\beta_\mu$, which is a daunting task to say the least and actually combinatorially forbidden in the higher dimensional case.
-Much of this calculation, however, can be avoided by introducing max-slack schedules and their generalization.
+So far we have demonstrated both the modeling power of worst-case services and the generality of our state-based approach to guaranteeing them.
+A downside of our framework's generality is its complexity.
+One source of this complexity is the fact that, given a feasible $\mu$, to fully exploit the flexibility of selecting any $d_\mu^{[\Omega]}$ from $\mb{P}(\beta_\mu)$, such as $v_\text{F}^{[\Omega]}(\beta_\mu)$ defined in (\ref{E:fair}), we must calculate all $2^n$ values of $\beta_\mu$, which, even for a small $n$, is daunting.
+In fact, much of this calculation can be avoided for some special feasible schedules.

-According to I2 in Theorem \ref{T:schedulability}, a feasible schedule has to keep $\dot\lambda_{ij}^{\l\Omega\r} \leq \dot{c}_{ij}$ for all $i,j \in \mb{N}$.
-This motivates the following question: \begin{itemize} \item[Q1] Among all valid schedules in $\mb{H}_\mu$, is there one that minimizes $\dot\lambda_{ij}^{\l\Omega\r}$ for all $i,j \in \mb{N}$ simultaneously? \end{itemize} Such a minimizer would be as good a candidate for a feasible schedule as any, but does it exist?
-On the surface, given the dimensionality involved, there seems to be no reason to believe its existence.
-Nonetheless we will show its existence by explicitly constructing a max-slack schedule.
-We will also show it to be a feasible schedule if $\mb{F}_\mu$ is non-empty.
-Since $\mb{F}_\mu$ is non-empty if $\mu$ is feasible, a max-slack schedule is feasible if $\mu$ is feasible.

-In constructing a max-slack schedule, as we will see soon, no calculation of $\beta_\mu$ is required.
-But by thus avoiding all calculation of $\beta_\mu$, we are also stuck with a very special feasible schedule and lose all the flexibility promised by our general framework.
-So is there a way to explore the full flexibility-efficiency continuum instead of dwelling on either pole of it?